acfr/cam_lidar_calibration/README.md

 ![alt text](img/Checker.png "checkerboard poses")

-## Pre-requisites (to be entered in cfg/initial_params.txt in the described order)
+## Pre-requisites
+1. Ensure that the camera and the lidar have ros drivers such that the device output is a ROS message.
+2. Enter the following in the described order in `cfg/initial_params.txt`
-1. Name of the image topic
+- Name of the image topic
-2. Name of the point cloud topic
+- Name of the point cloud topic
-3. Type of camera lens (1 for fisheye; 0 for pinhole)
+- Type of camera lens (1 for fisheye; 0 for pinhole)
-4. Number of lidar beams (Eg. 16, 32, 64 etc)
+- Number of lidar beams (Eg. 16, 32, 64 etc)
-5. Size of the checkerboard (Eg. 8X6 written as 8 6)
+- Size of the checkerboard (Eg. 8X6 written as 8 6)
-6. Side length of each square in the checkerboard in millimetres (mm) (Eg. 65)
+- Side length of each square in the checkerboard in millimetres (mm) (Eg. 65)
-7. Length and breadth of the target in mm (Eg. 905 600 ; length = 905 mm, breadth = 600 mm)
+- Length and breadth of the target in mm (Eg. 905 600 ; length = 905 mm, breadth = 600 mm)
-8. Error in checkerboard placement along the length and breadth of the rectangular board.
+- Error in checkerboard placement along the length and breadth of the rectangular board.
 Ideally, the checkerboard centre should align with the board centre.
 However, if that's not the case, you can account for the translational errors along the length and breadth of the board atop which the checkerboard is fixed.
 For error along the length, if the checkerboard centre is above the board centre, the error (in mm) is positive else it is negative.